Current Environment: Production

 Our Sports Medicine team consists of sports medicine physicians, orthopedic surgeons, physical therapists, podiatrists, athletic trainers, sports psychologists, dietitians, and many others who collaborate in every aspect of our patients’ care and their recovery.

-The Micheli Center for Sports Injury Prevention, part of the Sports Medicine Division, offers practical strategies that help young athletes reduce their risk of injury while enhancing their sports performance.
+The Throwers Clinic and The Micheli Center for Sports Injury Prevention (part of the Sports Medicine Division) offer practical strategies that help young athletes reduce their risk of injury while enhancing their sports performance.
 With high-speed cameras and computerized analysis, our throwing analysis services help baseball pitchers and their coaches identify aspects of their strength, flexibility, and throwing mechanics that could increase the risk of injury.
 Our rehabilitation and strength training programs help injured athletes return to play stronger and healthier.